modernice/goes/projection/README.md

 ## Introduction

 A projection is any type that implements the `Target` interface.
-A projection target can apply events onto itself to _project its state._
+A projection target can apply events to itself to _project its state._

 ```go
 package projection